The Frozen Lake, The Everything, The Everything

 I once asked Mamma what was her favourite place on earth.
 Her answer was simple: Vessö.

-From 2008, I have been visiting to southern coast of Finland for the past nine years.
+From 2008, I have been visiting the southern coast of Finland for the past nine years.
 There I turned twenty of age.
 I was staying with a Finnish family in a town named Porvoo, or Borgå; rather, in Swedish (‘Borg’ means Castle, ‘Å’ means River; Castle by the River.)
-Myself, as a Kaurismäki fan, obsessed with all the melancholic nordic scene (e.g. Lights in the Dusk (2006) ) where an alcoholic man, sitting at the corner of a bar, drinking alone.
+Myself, as a Kaurismäki fan, obsessed with all the melancholic Nordic scene (e.g. Lights in the Dusk (2006) ) where an alcoholic man, sitting at the corner of a bar, drinking alone.
 Then the old Finnish tango (99% of the time it ends with the same minor chords) proceed playing.
-Camera was static and still, no tracking, no panning out.
+The camera was static and still, no tracking, no panning out.
 Just there, the type of depressing notes the land of a thousand suicides.
-(Further on I encountered the exactly same scene on a boat from Helsinki to Tallinn, Estonia)
+(Further on I encountered the exact same scene on a boat from Helsinki to Tallinn, Estonia)

 Marianne, the mamma of the family, she was a former Swedish teacher in a local primary school.
 Now she spends her time travelling to Spain, learning Spanish.
 As well as hugely involved with the charity of helping refugee to settle in Finland.

 Egil, ‘the weatherman’, he was a former cultural editor for the Local newspaper Borgåbladet.
 Now retired, he spent his time documenting the weather every day.
 He also writes a blog about the weather.
 We are very similar to me in many ways (both slightly compulsive obsessive, borderline 'control freak') He has been documenting the weather (i.e. The time of Sunset/Sunrise, the max/min temperature of the day) over the past 50 years.
 Previously, I have made some artwork on his interest and archive.